Your immune system works hard 24 hours per day defending you from infections caused by foreign invaders such as bacteria, viruses and fungi.

 For years, physicians have noticed that autoimmune diseases frequently follow bacterial or viral infections.
 Immunologists believe that microbial attack may be one of the key environmental factors that trigger autoimmune disease.
 Events can arise from infections if the immune system does not eliminate the invading organism quickly and efficiently.

-In the case of auto-immune diseases, the immune system is in an overstimulated state – in the attack mode.
-However, in this case, the attack is directed at self.
+In the case of auto-immune diseases, the immune system is in an overstimulated state – in the attack mode but the attack is directed at self.
 In a properly functioning immune system, the immune system should have returned to a calm balanced state once the invading foreign body had been defeated.
 Balance is so important!

 Important Cytokine messenger molecules direct your immune response